 The NIHR CRN’s ability to support studies across the whole country is key to successful research delivery.
-In 2020/21, 100% of NHS trusts across England delivered NIHR CRN portfolio studies by helping their patients take part.
-This is the third year in succession that every NHS trust was involved in delivering studies on the NIHR CRN portfolio.
+For the fifth year in succession, 100% of NHS trusts across England delivered NIHR CRN portfolio studies by helping their patients take part, firmly showing this is now normal practice within NHS Trusts.